Survival guide 2022

 What is Where the Sheep Sleep

 Hosted by Burning Man Netherlands, Where the Sheep Sleep is an annual multi-day choose-your-own-adventure event in June that features music, art, performances, and expression of all kinds.
 Based on the principles of radical self-expression, radical self-reliance, decommodification, participation and leaving no trace, it’s really up to each and every participant to create the reality you want to experience.
 It is a project in alternative society in which every attendee is an active participant integral to the collective experience.
-Where the Sheep Sleep and Burning Man Netherlands are non-profit organizations entirely run by volunteers.
+Where the Sheep Sleep is a Burning Man Netherlands event and part of a non-profit organization entirely run by volunteers.

 Is Where the Sheep Sleep the same as Burning Man?

-No. They are based on the same 10 Principles, but there are plenty of differences too.
-Where the Sheep Sleep is far smaller, with around 1,500 participants (though growing every year) compared with 70,000+ at Burning Man.
-Located in The Netherlands, the majority of participants (although by no means all) are based in Europe, creating a different cultural atmosphere.
-However, there is a certain degree of crossover in attendees, and many who enjoy one also enjoy the other.
-We (Burning Man Netherlands) are affiliated to Burning Man in the US, but our events are unique.
+As an official Burning Man event we are based on the same 10 Principles, but there are plenty of differences too.
+Where the Sheep Sleep is smaller, with around 1,600 participants (though growing every year) compared with 80,000+ at Burning Man.
+Located in The Netherlands, the majority of participants (although by no means all) are based in Europe, creating its own cultural atmosphere.
+Of course, there is a certain degree of crossover in attendees, and many who enjoy one also enjoy the other.
+Burning Man Netherlands is affiliated with Burning Man in the US, but our events are unique.

 What is the location of Where The sheep Sleep?